Flying-Tea/VeggieWaste/README.md

 # VeggieWaste

-Unsure about your vegtables or fruits freshness?
+Unsure about your vegetables or fruits freshness?
 This app allows you to get a second opinion on the state of your veggies!
 Built for the 2026 Hack For Humanity Competition.
-This project uses MobileNetV3 as a base model, then further trained to recognize the mold on vegtables and fruits.
+This project uses MobileNetV3 as a base model, then further trained to recognize the mold on vegetables and fruits.
 Using ONNX to export the model into a C# backend for quicker loading and access times.

 ## The Problem

-Food waste is a major global issue as a whole humanitiy throws out 1+ Billion tons of edible food each year.
+Food waste is a major global issue as a whole humanity throws out 1+ Billion tons of edible food each year.
 As food is thrown out just because it looks questionable (e.g bruising or looks cheap) this leads to:

 - Unnecessary food waste
 - Increased environment impact